dsc-courses/dsc10-notes/notebooks/README.md

 This directory contains the reader-friendly Jupyter notebooks displayed to the user when they click the link to launch the current page in JupyterHub.

-The directory `./generated/` contains machine-generated versions of the Jupyter notebooks used as textbook pages, but with ugly directive cells removed.
+The directory `./book_pages/` contains machine-generated versions of the Jupyter notebooks used as textbook pages, but with ugly directive cells removed.
-Removing directive cells can be performed by running `make notebooks` in the project root.
+Removing directive cells can be performed by running `make jupyter` in the project root.
 This target is also run whenever the HTML version of the textbook is built (using `make html`).